 Free Days: Every day!
 The zoo is always free; parking fees apply.

 What Kids Love: We shouldn’t take for granted that our city is home to one of the few free-admission zoos in the U.S. Almost all of its wildlife exhibits are stroller accessible, including the outstanding Regenstein Center for African Apes.
 Go for a Sing-A-Long with Mr. Singer every Wednesday and Friday at 9:15 a.m. and 10 a.m. at the Farm-in-the-Zoo.

 Located at Fullerton Parkway and Cannon Drive (312-742-2000 or lpzoo.org).

 Free Days: Every day!
 This museum is always free -- and there are even free coloring books for kids.

-What Kids Love: One of Chicago’s newest museums, the Ed Paschke Art Center features the artist’s work as well as art inspired by Ed Paschke’s style.
+What Kids Love: The Ed Paschke Art Center features the artist’s work as well as art inspired by Ed Paschke’s style.
 Influenced by animation and Chicago, the colorful art connects with kids.
 We suggest having that post-visit conversation over a plate of ribs at the nearby Gale Street Inn.

 International Museum of Surgical Science